 Nichol attended Oklahoma State University, receiving a degree in philosophy and playing varsity football.
 He obtained his J.D. from the University of Texas, graduating Order of the Coif (1973).

-The registration form is to be completed by the student.
+The registration form is to be completed by the undergraduate student (graduate students should apply via the Graduate School).

 Before you begin registering for the Undergraduate Expo, please be sure to have the